 Magisk Manager will now patch the stock boot with the latest version of Magisk.
 The resultant patched boot image will be placed in the ‘Download’ folder of your phone’s internal storage.

-Step 3: Flash Magisk Patched Boot Image to Root OnePlus 6/6T
+Step 3: Flash Patched Boot Image to Root OnePlus 6/6T using Magisk

-- Transfer the patched boot image (magisk_patched.img) from the phone to the folder on your PC where the Android SDK platform-tools are installed.
-Example: ‘C:\platform-tools’ in Windows or ‘Documents/platform-tools’ in macOS/Linux.
+- Transfer the patched boot image (magisk_patched.img) from the phone to the folder where the Android SDK platform-tools are installed on the PC.

 - Power off your OnePlus 6/6T completely.

-- Hold the Volume Up and Power buttons together to enter Fastboot Mode on your device.
+- Hold the Volume Up and Power buttons together to boot your OnePlus device into Fastboot Mode.

-- Connect the device to the PC while it is in Fastboot Mode.
+- Connect the phone to the PC while it is in Fastboot Mode.

 - Now, launch the command-line window on your PC.

-- Enter the following command to ensure that your phone is successfully being detected by the PC over fastboot:
+- Enter the following command to ensure that your OnePlus 6/6T is successfully being detected by the PC over fastboot:

-- Finally, enter the following command to flash the patched boot image and root OnePlus 6/6T using Magisk:
+- Finally, enter the following command to flash the patched boot image and root OnePlus 6/OnePlus 6T using Magisk:

 fastboot flash boot magisk_patched.img